snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_13-GetDriverConfigInfo.md

 ## GetDriverConfigInfo

 Function that returns the XML contents of a driver's config.xml file.
 This API should not be invoked during OnDriverInit.
+Also, see GetDriverConfigInfoById.

 ###### Available from 2.8.0